Hypothyroidism in Dogs: Causes, Signs and Symptoms, and Treatment

 What Causes Hypothyroidism in Dogs?

-Most cases of hypothyroidism in dogs are primary, meaning the issue originates within the thyroid gland itself.
-The two most common culprits are:
+Most cases of canine hypothyroidism are primary, meaning they start in the thyroid gland itself.
+The two most common causes include:

-• Lymphocytic thyroiditis: An autoimmune condition where the body mistakenly attacks its own thyroid tissue.
+• Lymphocytic thyroiditis: An autoimmune disorder where the body mistakenly attacks the thyroid gland.

 Symptom